First Quarter Net Operating Income of $91 million, up 7% Year-over-Year

 Detailed Operating Results and Financial Supplement

-The Company’s first quarter earnings call will be held on May 1, 2013 at 10:30 am ET (Local: 416-644-3414, Toll free: 1-800-814-4859).
+The Company’s first quarter earnings call will be held on April 30, 2014 at 10:00 am ET (Local: 416-644-3415, Toll free: 1-877-974-0445, Conference ID: 4678076).
 The call is accessible via telephone and by audio webcast on the Company’s website.
 Slides to accompany the call will be posted just prior to its start.
-A replay of the call will be available until June 1, 2013 (Local: 416-640-1917, Toll Free: 1-877-289-8525 Access Code 4611636#).
+A replay of the call will be available until June 1, 2014 (Local 416-640-1917, Toll Free 1-877-289-8525, Access Code 4678076#).
 Participants are encouraged to pre-register for the webcast through the Company’s website.
 A replay of the call will also be available from the Company's website for a period of at least 45 days following the conference call.

 About Genworth MI Canada Inc.